jina-ai/finetuner/README.md

 ```

-## Use Fashion-MNIST for synthetic matching data
+## Use Fashion-MNIST as synthetic matching data

 Fashion-MNIST contains 60,000 training images and 10,000 images in 10 classes.
 Each image is a single channel 28x28 grayscale image.
 To convert this dataset for fitting our experiments & tests, we provide a function `tests.data_generator.fashion_match_doc_generator()` to generate synthetic matches data for each document.